soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

     return a
 ```

-## Write a function to calculate a semantic measure for the phrase.
+## Let's write a function to calculate a semantic measure for the phrase.

 Now we need a metric to calculate the semantic measure of each phrase.
 Given a phrase, I've chosen to calculate the word vector of each word and then average the words together.
-I did not normalize the word vectors before averaging because the different lengths give rise to a weighted average, which [Arefyev et al suggests leads to a a more accurate average](https://arxiv.org/pdf/1805.09209.pdf).
+I did not normalize the word vectors before averaging because the different lengths give rise to a weighted average, which [Arefyev et al suggests is more accurate](https://arxiv.org/pdf/1805.09209.pdf).

 While research regarding weighted vs unweighted word vector averages is scarce, one theory is that infrequent words are correlated with longer word vectors.
 Infrequent words may be more poorly represented by the embedding, which is based off distributional frequency, so having a larger value in the total average may make the overall phrase vector more accurate.

 ```
 def wva(string):